★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 ┗ TU5 Monsters: Amatsu | Risen Shagaru Magala

-This is a list of all Quests for Monster Hunter Rise (MHRise).
+This is a list of all Quests for Monster Hunter Rise and the Sunbreak DLC.
 Check out all the different types of quests, some quest information we know, and the meaning of the blue checkmark as well as the yellow speech bubble!